 This post will show you the location of these cache files so that you can delete IconCache.db and thumbcache.db files, in order to rebuild the Icon cache and clear the Thumbnail cache in Windows 11/10.

-Rebuild Icon cache in Windows 10
+Rebuild Icon Cache in Windows 11/10

 Here you will see a lot of files like iconcache_32.db, iconcache_48.db, iconcache_96.db, iconcache_256.db, iconcache_1024.db, iconcache_1280.db, iconcache_1600.db, iconcache_1920.db, iconcache_2560.db, iconcache_exif.db, iconcache_idx.db, iconcache_sr.db, iconcache_wide.dd, iconcache_wide_alternate.db, etc.

 Delete them all to purge and rebuild your icon cache in Windows 10.
-If you were to be able to delete some of theme, you would now be able to see a new folder created named IconcacheToDelete, which will disappear when you reboot your computer or restart Windows File Explorer.
+If you were to be able to delete some of them, you would now be able to see a new folder created named IconcacheToDelete, which will disappear when you reboot your computer or restart Windows File Explorer.

 If you find that you are unable to delete these files, do the following.

 First, close all open programs.
 Next, open Task Manager, look for the process Windows Explorer, right-click on it and select End process.
 Next, from the File menu > select Run new task.
 Type cmd.exe, check the Create this task with administrative privileges box and press Enter.